 Although the new rule lowers the tax burden for the recipient parent, the new alimony tax law likely raises the total tax burden for the two parties combined.
 Because the higher income earner now pays taxes on the amount of the alimony payments at their higher tax rate, the amount of taxes paid on the alimony amounts likely increases because of the new law.
 The impact of the law may be that alimony payments are reduced to account for the tax shift and the lower overall total income between the two parties.

-How Does New Alimony Tax Law Affect Alimony in Alabama?
+How Does This Tax Law Affect Alimony in Alabama?

-The alimony deduction change affects alimony in Alabama because the law applies to all federal and state taxes paid by filers in Alabama.
-In addition to removing the federal tax deduction for alimony payments, the tax law changes for 2019 alimony also removes the state of Alabama’s alimony tax deductions.
+The alimony deduction change affected alimony in Alabama because the law applies to all federal and state taxes paid by filers in Alabama.
+In addition to removing the federal tax deduction for alimony payments, the tax law changes in 2019 alimony also removed the state of Alabama’s alimony tax deductions.

 Under the new law, former spouses who pay alimony can no longer deduct their alimony payments from their Alabama income taxes just like they can no longer deduct alimony payments from their federal income taxes.
 Likewise, alimony recipients no longer need to count the alimony that they receive as income for Alabama income tax purposes.